Robert Pickton

 Robert William Pickton (October 24, 1949 – May 31, 2024), also known as the Pig Farmer Killer or the Butcher, was a Canadian pig farmer and serial killer.
-He is believed to have murdered at least 26 women, many of them prostitutes from Vancouver's Downtown Eastside; he would confess to forty-nine murders to an undercover RCMP officer.
+He is believed to have murdered at least 26 women, many of them sex workers from Vancouver's Downtown Eastside.
+He confessed to forty-nine murders to an undercover RCMP officer.
 In 2007, he was convicted on six counts of second-degree murder and sentenced to life in prison with no possibility of parole for 25 years—the longest possible sentence for second-degree murder under Canadian law at the time.

-In 2010, the Crown attorney officially stayed the remaining 20 murder charges, allowing previously unrevealed information to be made available to the public, including that Pickton previously had a 1997 attempted murder charge dropped.
+In 2010, the Crown attorney officially stayed the remaining 20 murder charges, allowing previously unrevealed information to be made available to the public, including that Pickton had previously had a 1997 attempted murder charge dropped.
 Crown prosecutors reasoned that staying the additional charges made the most sense, since Pickton was already serving the maximum sentence allowable.

 The discovery of Pickton's crimes sparked widespread outrage and forced the Canadian government to acknowledge the crisis of missing and murdered Indigenous women, with the British Columbia provincial government forming the Missing Women Commission of Inquiry to examine the role of the police in the matter.
-Pickton died in 2024 after being attacked in prison by another inmate.
+Pickton died on May 31, 2024, after being attacked in prison by another inmate.

 Early life and criminal history

-Robert William Pickton was born on October 24, 1949, to Leonard Francis Pickton (1896–1978) and Louise Helene Arnal (1912–1979), who were both pig farmers in Port Coquitlam, British Columbia, 27 km east of Vancouver.
-Pickton's older sister, Linda Louise Wright, was sent off to live with relatives in Vancouver when their parents decided that the family pig farm would be an inappropriate setting to raise a young girl.
+Robert William Pickton was born on October 24, 1949, to Leonard Francis Pickton (1896–1978) and Louise Helene Arnal (1912–1979), pig farmers in Port Coquitlam, British Columbia, 27 km east of Vancouver.
+Pickton's older sister was sent to live with relatives in Vancouver when her parents decided a pig farm would be an inappropriate setting to raise a young girl.

-From an early age, Robert and his younger brother, David Francis Pickton, worked at the family's farm at 953 Dominion Avenue.
-Pickton was strongly attached to his mother, but rarely interacted with his abusive father.
-Pickton's mother was very demanding, forcing her sons to work long hours raising the farm's livestock.
-His mother prioritized the pigs over her sons' personal hygiene, often sending them to school in unwashed dirty clothes, reeking of manure and earning both the nickname "stinky piggy."
+From an early age, Robert and his younger brother David worked at the family's farm at 953 Dominion Avenue.
+Pickton was strongly attached to his mother but rarely interacted with his abusive father.
+Pickton's mother was very demanding, forcing her sons to work long hours raising livestock.
+His mother prioritized the pigs over her sons' personal hygiene, often sending her sons to school in dirty clothes, reeking of manure and earning both the nickname "Stinky Piggy".
 Pickton struggled in school, being put in a special education class after failing grade two.
 When he was twelve years old, Pickton began raising a calf which became his beloved pet.
-After two weeks, after not finding the calf after school, Pickton was told to check the barn and was distraught to find it had been slaughtered.
+After two weeks, he couldn't find the calf after school.
+Pickton was told to check the barn and was distraught to find it had been slaughtered.

-After dropping out of school in 1963, Pickton began working as a meat cutter.
-He continued to do so for nearly seven years before leaving to work full-time at his family's farm.
-After the deaths of their parents in the late 1970s, the Pickton siblings inherited the farm and proceeded to sell parts of the property to Lower Mainland developers for C$5.16 million.
+After dropping out of school in 1963, Pickton worked as a meat cutter for nearly seven years before leaving to work full-time at his family's farm.
+After the deaths of their parents in the late 1970s, the Pickton siblings inherited the farm and sold parts of it to developers for C$5.16 million.